When you meet someone for the first time, they will ask your name.

 What Are Unemployment Stress & Job Loss Grief?

-Let’s face it, though; most people will experience varying degrees of stress when they suddenly face unemployment (Pappas, 2020).
+While some lucky few – who don’t face any material deprivation – may avoid a decrease in life satisfaction after unemployment (Luo, 2020), most unemployed people will experience varying degrees of stress (Pappas, 2020).
 The levels of stress depend on many factors, including the availability of psychological resources and perception of employability (Climent-Rodríguez, Navarro-Abal, López-López, Gómez-Salgado, & García, 2019).

 The model of grief by Kubler-Ross (1969) can help us understand why people experience unemployment loss, as this experience often resembles grief.
 This working model can explain the psychological and emotional consequences of job loss.
 This theory views the grief stages as denial, anger, bargaining, depression, and acceptance.
 They do not necessarily occur in this order.